lsst-sqre/gafaelfawr/docs/configuration.rst

     Can be used to set additional configuration options for some OpenID Connect providers.

 ``config.oidc.enrollmentUrl``
-    Used only when LDAP lookups of usernames are configured (see :ref:`ldap-username`).
     If a username was not found for the unique identifier in the ``sub`` claim of the OpenID Connect ID token, redirect the user to this URL.
     This could, for example, be a form where the user can register for access to the deployment, or a page explaining how a user can get access.

 ``config.oidc.usernameClaim``
     The claim of the OpenID Connect ID token from which to take the username.
-    Only used if :ref:`username lookup in LDAP <ldap-username>` is not configured.
     The default is ``sub``.

 ``config.oidc.uidClaim``